Product life cycle assessments provide important information for the development of environmentally sound products and procedures.

 There are four phases in an LCA study:

-The scope of an LCA, including the system boundary and level of detail, depends on the subject and the intended use of the study.
+1. Defining the scope of an LCA, including the system boundary and level of detail, depends on the subject and the intended use of the study.
 The depth and extensiveness of an LCA can differ considerably depending on the goals of the study.

-Interpretation is the final phase of the LCA procedure, in which the results of the life cycle inventory and/or impact assessment are summarized and discussed.
+4. Interpretation, where the results of the life cycle inventory and/or impact assessment are summarized and discussed.
 The interpretation is used as a basis for conclusions, recommendations, and decision-making in accordance with the goal and scope definition.

-Continental has conducted Life Cycle Assessments for the following products:
+Continental has conducted life cycle assessments for the following products:

-- Passenger and light truck tires
+- Passenger and Light Truck Tires

-- ContiSupport Ring (CSR)
+- ContiSupport Ring (CSR) tire emergency operation systems

 - Conti Comfort Kit (CCK)